saikiranreddygangidi/saikiran_DyNotify_tasks/README.md

 This script is used for scraping the product details from the amazon website and store in the JSON file.

-I store the retrieved data in JSON file with the unique filename in format "data"+product_name
+I retrieved data from all webpages related that product and stored in JSON file with the unique filename in format "data"+product_name

 Some of the issues while scraping product details from amazon.
 Since Amazon is smart it raises an error when accessing the data from a third party.